Abby has been vending her baked goods for nearly a decade. Over the years, she has become more skilled at choosing profitable events.

 Everyone has a distance that they are willing to travel to vend.
 Often you will be traveling with a tent, tables, your wares and many other items.
 It may not make sense to spend several hours traveling to a particular show, but a lot will depend on the price point of your products and the expected sales.

-5 Factors to Consider to Help Determine if You Want to Return to the Event in the Future
+5 Factors to Consider to Help Determine if You Want to Return

 Even if you decide to attend a particular farmer’s market or event, it is important to evaluate certain factors to determine whether you want to attend in the future.

 Usually, the more profitable an event, the more likely you will want to sell there in the future.
 Nevertheless, there may be times when this does not hold true.
-For example, for years I did an event that charged a fee for those who wanted unlimited wine tasting pours.
-Paid attendees got a band to identify them, but anyone could walk in the event.
+For example, for years, I did an event that charged a fee for those who wanted unlimited wine tasting pours.
+Paid attendees got a band to identify them, but anyone could walk into the event.
 The third year I did the event, the organizer had volunteers chasing away non-paying, non-drinking attendees who were more likely to buy my items than those who paid for pours.
 I still had excellent sales, but I was annoyed and never returned to vend there again.

 2. Convenience of Parking

-In some instances, parking may be very inconvenient to your booth.
+In some instances, parking may be very inconvenient in relation to your booth.
 If it is difficult to get your merchandise to your booth, you may decide to pass on the event in the future.